Quantitative Biology & Computational Life Sciences

 - grades and the particular selection of relevant courses in their Bachelor's programme, and

-- In March you will hear about your selection into the full honours program.
+- Within two weeks you will hear about your admission into the honours program.

 - The precise match between the QBio honours programme and the normal master programme differs somewhat between the GS-LS and GS-NS programmes.
 Check the websites of your programme, and/or contact your coordinator for the exact rules for joining the QBio honours programme.